Hanmudo/archunit-workshop/slides/basicrules/index.md

 ### Test cases

 1. Check the naming convention of the services match in package services and end with ServiceImpl
-2. Check if the class of the plannerService has dependencies in the repository layer
+2. Check if the class of the scheduleEndpoint has dependencies in the services layer
 3. Check if the models doesn't have dependencies towards service package or repository package
 4. Check if no generic Exceptions are thrown